mikedilger/mosaic-spec/docs/identity.md

 user is known by.

-Subkeys also support alternative algorithms, such as X25519 public keys for receiving encrypted information, or nostr secp256k1 keys for backwards compatibility with nostr.
+Subkeys also support alternative algorithms, such as X25519 public keys for receiving encrypted information, or secp256k1 keys for backwards compatibility with nostr.

 Users publish their subkeys in a [key schedule record](keyschedule.md), defined within the core records specification.